lightdock/lightdock.github.io/tutorials/0.9.1/membrane/index.md

     <br><br>
 </center>

-We have prepared a Python script to parse, rename and remove non-necessary beads for the membrane protocol in LightDock: <a href="data/prepare4lightdock.py">prepare4lightdock.py</a>.
+We have prepared a Python script to parse, rename and remove non-necessary beads for the membrane protocol in LightDock: [prepare4lightdock.py](data/prepare4lightdock.py).
 You will need to execute it in your terminal using the [3x29_default_dppc-coarsegrained.pdb](data/3x29_default_dppc-coarsegrained.pdb) PDB file as input:

 ```bash
 python3 prepare4lightdock.py 3x29_default_dppc-coarsegrained.pdb membrane_cg.pdb